 Incorrect.Notice that in this answer, the pronoun they.
 They is not ambiguous because it would not make sense that the recommendation would be made to the dogs!
 Therefore, they can only refer to the guests which would also therefore make the pronoun their non-ambiguous because it would be illogical to say the guests need to keep the drinks out of their own reach (the dogs would love that!).
 However, pay attention that although this answer is not necessarily **grammatically incorrect**, it uses the **passive voice** which is a **stylistic** error. [[snippet]]

-This answer choice corrects the original Pronoun mistake by replacing the plural pronoun their with the singular pronoun its, which agrees with the noun it describes, family (singular).[[snippet]]
+While this answer choice corrects the original ambiguity mistake by replacing the ambiguous pronoun their with dogs', it is grammatically incorrect.